 Training, qualifications & experience

 I have experience helping clients who suffered from Depression, Anxiety, Complex Grief, Eating disorders, Low Self Esteem, and fertility and maternal mental health issues.
+I also have experience with parents of children with disabilities, neurodivergent relationships and parenting in general.
 I will be non judgmental to work with any topics or issues you would like to explore.